yangdanny97/pathways-vis/www/README.md

 ## Architecture:

 1. Apache: exposes server to internet by forwarding requests to the server which listens on `localhost:8000`, as well as handling NetID authentication.
-Apache files and confs are in `etc/apache2/`.
+Apache files and confs are in `etc/apache2/` in the production server.
-2. Server: implemented in GoLang, in `home/dzy4/go/pathways-vis/www/`.
+2. Server: implemented in GoLang, in `home/dzy4/go/pathways-vis/www/` on the production server.
 Data is stored in JSON format.
 3. Client: makes several types of requests to the server, such as: load core courses, generate recommendations, logging (our logging flow requires the client to tell the server to log something).
 The frontend is built using webpack, and uses SASS, Bootstrap/JQuery, and D3 in addition to several other JS libraries.

+#### Source Files:

+- Server: `pathways_server.go` gets compiled to the `pathways_server` executable.

+- Client: Javascript `src/*.js` and SCSS `style/*.scss` get bundled by Webpack  into `static/dist/*.bundle.js` and `static/style/*.css` which is what gets actually loaded by the webapp.
+Making changes to the client code requires rebuilding.
+HTML source files are in `static/` as well; changing those does not require rebuilding.

 ## Requirements: